Skip to Content

 • before September 1, 1989, whichever is earlier.

-• has had no significant increase in its use.
+• has had no significant increase in its use or been otherwise altered.

 An OSSF is exempt from permitting if it:

-• serves a single family residence on a tract of land that is 10 acres or larger and is not required to have a permit from the local permitting authority,
+• serves a single family dwelling on a tract of land that is 10 acres or larger and is not required to have a permit from the local permitting authority,

 • the OSSF is not causing a nuisance or polluting groundwater,